andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 ## Why?

-Rails is a [sharp knife](https://rubyonrails.org/doctrine#provide-sharp-knives), while it does a lot for developers it also allows you the flexibility to bend the framework to your use case.
-In this case passing strings to Active Record methods.
+Rails is a [sharp knife](https://rubyonrails.org/doctrine#provide-sharp-knives).
+While it does a lot for developers, it also allows you the flexibility to bend the framework to your use case.
+In this case: passing strings to Active Record methods.

 Using strings with interpolated (and user-provided) parameters opens you up to SQL injection attacks.